MicrosoftDocs/power-platform/power-virtual-agents/preview/authoring-comments.md

 [!INCLUDE [Preview disclaimer](includes/public-preview-disclaimer.md)]

-This feature is available to preview bots, but still works the same way as production bots.

-To learn more, see [Add comments to bots](/authoring-comments.md) in the production documentation.
+This feature is available in the preview and has not changed.
+For more information, see [Add comments to bots (production)](/authoring-comments.md).